 When separating or divorcing pensions are a big discussion point.
-Mediators can help you work out a resolution without going to Solicitors or Court.
+Countywide Family Mediation can help you work out a resolution without going to Solicitors or Court.
 Call us today.

 It is to be noted that the major difference between a mediation UK and a solicitor UK in pension splitting is that solicitor UK makes decisions based on general assumptions while mediation UK makes decisions based on mutually agreed terms from both disputing parties.

 Legal disputes are a common feature in the court of laws.
 This disputes include land disputes, divorces, or legal action against employers.
 Even before turning to the solicitor UK, the disputing parties mostly try to talk to the third parties at the beginning only to realize that this method is not going to work.

 This methods of approaching disputes are usually filled with many shortcomings.
 First and foremost, they involve huge costs which always keep on escalating as the case continues.
 It is common to find a small case spending thousands of pounds over a certain period.

 Secondly, the legal way can be time consuming.
 With the current complex and complicated nature of the laid down laws, legal cases take a long time to get solved.
 This is because a solicitor will need to examine all the laws that relate to the plaintiffs case.
 This can be stressful and the only solution to it is to try an approach known as mediation UK.

 Mediation UK involves three parties, that is, the two disputing parties and an expert usually called a mediator.
 The mediator will meet and come into contact with both disputing parties so as to make sure that each of the parties agrees to the process of mediation and fully understands what it involves.